-Central Otago is home to some of the very best bike rides in New Zealand.
+Queenstown and the Central Otago region is home to some of the very best bike rides in New Zealand.
 So, if you’re looking for some of the best biking adventures and bike trails on New Zealand’s South Island, look no further than Queenstown.

 With its accessible international airport, Queenstown is the gateway to six of New Zealand’s Great Rides and is a natural hub for cycling enthusiasts.
-There’s plenty of bike shops and bike hire centres here, who specialise in finding you the correct bike or tuning up your own bike – you’ll also find that they have great insider knowledge of the local and regional trails.
+There are plenty of bike shops and bike hire centres here, that specialise in finding you the correct bike or tuning up your own bike – you’ll also find that they have great insider knowledge of the local and regional trails.
 Bike transfer services are available to all the trail heads from Queenstown and it’s easy to arrange transfers back to this central hub too.

 And with the multitude of comfortable accommodation, fabulous restaurants and jaw-dropping vistas, there’s no better place to put foot to pedal than Queenstown.